MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

    > [!NOTE]
    >There is no need to delete the existing Workflow Service Application Proxy, and there is no need to re-register SPWorkflowService.

-9. Rerun, select, and confirm the subsequent steps until the end of the wizard.
+9. Rerun the Workflow Manager Configuration Wizard, select **Upgrade Workflow Manager Farm**, and confirm subsequent steps until the end.
    > [!NOTE]
    >You only need to run this step once on any server in the Workflow Manager farm.